zzz845zz/kaist-cp.github.io/index.md

 ## Research

-We are designing and verifying concurrent and parallel software and hardware that greatly improve performance and significantly reduce power consumption.
-Our general strategy in attacking this goal is to discover the underlying principles and to develop formal methods.
-Specifically, we are working on or going to work on the following projects:
+We are designing concurrent and parallel systems that greatly improve performance and significantly reduce power consumption, thereby serving as the basis for the next-generation massive data processing.
+Our general strategy in attacking this goal is (1) to holistically understand computer systems from microarchitectures to algorithms, and (2) to develop abstraction layers that realize the intrinsic parallelism of the workloads.
+Specifically, we are working on the following projects:

 - **Designing concurrent systems**: It is difficult to develop efficient and yet safe concurrent software/hardware, because efficient systems should allow concurrent accesses from multiple